 Gringos Buy, Sell, & Donate: There are a bunch of groups where people in Rio buy, sell, trade and/or donate goods they no longer want or need.
 They’re a great spot to get used items from those who are moving and/or leaving the country.

 Expats living in Rio de Janeiro: The foreigner groups on Facebook are a great resource for people new to the city.
 You can find all sorts of useful information by searching through their archive, or posting a question of your own.
-There are a lot of “Where can I find X?” or “How much does X typically cost here?” types of questions that only someone living there would know.
+There are a lot of “Where can I find X?” or “How much does X typically cost here?” types of questions that only someone living in Rio would know.
 Plus, it’s a great way to meet other expats (if you’re into that sort of thing).

 Moradores do ________: Many neighborhoods in Rio have a Facebook group for people who live in the area.
 They’re a great place to get updated information on what’s going on in the neighborhood.
 Join yours and stay in the loop.
 Search for “Moradores do” and insert your neighborhood name.
 Note that these groups are in Portuguese, so they’re a great place to practice the language if you’re learning!

 SIM Cards in Rio de Janeiro